coleggibson/coleggibson.com/README.md

 * [Setup](#setup)

 ## Description
-Website created to showcase front-end development projects and functionality.
+Website created to showcase development projects with links to projects and live demos.

 ## Technologies
 * React JS